markplagge/NeMo_Presentations/rvp/slides_outline.md

 	- 10 petaflops
 - Tianhe-2 has 32,000 CPUs with accelerators
 	- 33.86 petaflops
 	- Uses 24 MW of Power!
 #### NASA vision report suggests in 2030:
 -   New systems with have only 20,000 compute nodes
 Note:
 As new supercomputer demands are met, the power requirements have gone up.
-The NASA report suggests that by 2030 new supercomputers will only have about 20,000 compute nodes How will we achieve Exascale performance with fewer nodes?
+The NASA report suggests that by 2030 new supercomputers will only have about 20,000 compute nodes How will we achieve exascale performance with fewer nodes?

 ### Exascale Computing
 -   Accelerator cards are becoming increasingly important
 -   GPU, Intel PHI
--   Why not neuromorphic hardware?
+-   Why not neuromorphic hardware?  <!-- .element: class="fragment roll-in visible current-fragment" data-fragment-index="1" -->
-       - Low Power
+       - Low Power  <!-- .element: class="fragment roll-in visible current-fragment" data-fragment-index="1" -->
-       - Excellent Machine Learning
+       - Excellent Machine Learning  <!-- .element: class="fragment roll-in visible current-fragment" data-fragment-index="1" -->
+Note:
+Supercomputers will have to make use of more dedicated acceleration technology So - why not neuromorphic hardware as well?

 ## Designing the Next Generation Supercomputers